8080labs/ppscore/README.md

 ### Data preprocessing

-Even though the Decision Tree is a very flexible learning algorithm, we need to perform the following preprocessing steps if a column has the pandas dtype `object`.‌
+Even though the Decision Tree is a very flexible learning algorithm, we need to perform the following preprocessing steps if a column represents categoric values - that means it has the pandas dtype `object`, `category`, `string` or `boolean`.‌
 - If the target column is categoric, we use the sklearn.LabelEncoder​
 - If the feature column is categoric, we use the sklearn.OneHotEncoder​